0xDarknightHacks/0xDarknightHacks.github.io/_posts/2025-12-19-reviving-ancient-routers.md

 ### How the Thrifting Addiction Started

-I absolutely love Tunisian souks – those massive, chaotic markets where everything is used, super cheap, and usually a total gamble.
+I absolutely love Tunisian souks, those massive, chaotic markets where everything is used, super cheap, and usually a total gamble.
 The electronics corners?
 Pure dopamine.

 One day, thrifting with friends, I spot a **Cisco logo** buried in a pile.
 I literally vaulted over stuff to grab it: a **Linksys E900** router.
-Quick inspection – powers on, looks good.
+Quick inspection,  powers on, looks good.
 Price? **7 TND** (about $2.20 USD).
 Instant buy.

 That purchase unlocked something dangerous.
-I started hunting routers and switches obsessively – haggling hard (sorry vendors), cursing when prices crept over my tiny budget.
+I started hunting routers and switches obsessively, haggling hard (sorry vendors), cursing when prices crept over my tiny budget.
 I scored tons of D-Link junk, random Cisco bits, and then... jackpot: a **Linksys E1200** for roughly the same price, plus two Ethernet cables for pocket change.

 No power adapters included, obviously.
 Scoured my room's electronics graveyard – nothing matched the 12V 0.5A spec.
 Risked a 9V adapter just to test: both routers lit up!
 Later bought proper chargers for ~30 TND total (under $10).